What is Ethereum?

 - The Ethereum Virtual Machine (“EVM”): the EVM is the core of all this tricks, it is a Turing-complete, sandboxed virtual machine that can resolve smart contracts written in the Solidity language.
 The EVM runs on every single node.

-Thanks to all this, the computation power of the Ethereum network is actually used to fulfil smart contracts that users can use to create decentralized apps, democratic autonomous organizations and trustless crowdfunding campaigns.
+Thanks to all this, the computation power of the Ethereum network is actually used to fulfill smart contracts that users can use to create decentralized apps, democratic autonomous organizations and trustless crowdfunding campaigns.

 DApps (Decentralized App)